 “Hot melt adhesives are usually made with petrochemical products.
-Our development work aims to produce the biodegradable Biomelt entirely from renewable raw materials,” says Maija Kulla-Pelonen, Kiilto’s Product Development Manager for adhesives for the paper and packaging industries.
+Our development work aims to produce the biodegradable Biomelt entirely from renewable raw materials,” says Maija Kulla-Pelonen, Kiilto’s RDI Manager for adhesives for the paper and packaging industries.

 Part of long-term work for the environment

 This biodegradable hot melt adhesive wasn’t developed overnight.
 It required the exploration of various product development opportunities over many years.